Vortex Harmonic Spinors on the Nappi-Witten Space: The Nappi--Witten space and its Dirac operators

 The Nappi--Witten space, $\NW$, is a four-dimensional Lie group first introduced in \cite{NW}.
 It is also known as the diamond Lie group and is an example of a plane wave spacetime.
 Its Lie algebra is a solvable four-dimensional Lie algebra obtained as a central extension of the Lie algebra of $SE(2)$.
 We work with the generators $P_{1},P_{2},J,T$, which satisfy the commutation relations

 with all the other commutators vanishing.
 From a physics perspective, the $P_{i}$ generate translations in the coordinates $x, y$, the element $J$ generates rotations in the plane spanned by $ x$ and $y$, and $T$ is a central element.
 Since the Nappi--Witten Lie algebra is solvable, its Killing form is degenerate.
-However, it has the following two-parameter family of non-degenerate invariant quadratic forms \cite{Cangemi_1992,NW},
+However, it has the following two-parameter family of non-degenerate invariant symmetric bilinear forms \cite{Cangemi_1992,NW}, whose Gram matrix in the basis \((P_1,P_2,J,T)\) is

-Here we take $k=1$, it is possible to set $b=0$ using a suitable change of basis, see equation \eqref{eq:t_translate}.
-However, this does not change much of the following discussion so we keep $b$ in the general discussion and make clear where we have set it to zero in Section~5. \\
+Here we take \(k=1\) and denote this bilinear form simply by \(\langle \cdot , \cdot \rangle_b\).
+It is possible to set $b=0$ using a suitable change of basis, see equation \eqref{eq:t_translate}.
+We keep $b$ in some of the formulas below for generality, and specialise to $b=0$ when needed.

 The Nappi--Witten space is diffeomorphic to a cylinder $\R^{3}\times S^{1}$, and any element $h \in \NW$ can be written using the exponential map as